 If I want to try a new recipe for a dessert, I better just do it (or hope that I don’t have the ingredients for Dirt Pudding on hand so I can weasel my way out of it).
 It’s not that he doesn’t like other desserts.
 It’s just that he LOVES Dirt Pudding.

-Truthfully, I can’t blame him.
+And truthfully, I can’t blame him.
 I mean, really, what’s not to like?
-Loaded with Oreos, pudding, cream cheese, and Cool Whip, this is bound to be a crowd pleaser.
-Plus, the gummy worms make it actually resemble dirt.
+Loaded with Oreos, pudding, cream cheese, and Cool Whip, this simple Oreo Dirt Dessert is bound to be a crowd-pleaser.
+Plus, the gummy worms make it actually resemble real dirt.
 Appetizing right?
 I mean who wouldn’t want to eat a heaping helping of worms in dirt with a tiny shovel?

 I made this especially for my son’s farm themed second birthday, so serving this in a pail with lots of gummy worms on top (and a tiny toy tractor) was a must.
-The worms are also perfect for a Halloween party, although you might want to trade the pail for a fun and festive flower pot.
-You could even put this in a plastic pumpkin!
-However you make your dirt, it’s sure to be a hit!
+The worms are also perfect for a Halloween party, although you might want to trade the pail for a fun and festive flower pot or a plastic pumpkin.
+You could even add some “graveyard” decorations like in these Halloween Cheesecake Parfaits.
+However you make your Oreo Dirt Pudding, it’s sure to be a hit!

 - 6 Tablespoons melted butter